pharaohmak/pharaohmak.github.io/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/)
 [![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/)

-As a Senior Software Engineer, DevOps Specialist, and IT Automation Expert, I am committed to driving innovation and efficiency in the world of technology.
+As a Senior Software Engineer and IT Automation Specialist, I am committed to driving innovation and efficiency in the world of technology.
 With a passion for crafting custom solutions, I have spent my career dedicated to empowering small business owners and organizations to navigate the dynamic landscape of the digital era.
 My diverse skill set spans multiple programming languages, CSS preprocessors, and frameworks.
 This versatility allows me to craft tailored solutions that meet the unique needs of small business owners, enhancing their daily operations and bolstering their competitive edge.

 ### **Background and Expertise:**